shih-han-chang/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-Homework-2/README.md

   * The test data have 13,068 image.

 ## Training SSD
-  * First download the fc-reduced VGG-16 PyTorch base network weights at weights dir
+  * First download the fc-reduced VGG-16 PyTorch base network weights at: https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth
   * To train SSD using the train script simply specify the parameters listed in train.py as a flag or manually change them.
     - python train.py
 ## Test SSD